What running in winter achieves

 Training in the cold season does more than simply keep the body fit.
-Not only does it enable you to maintain your summer training level and burn excess calories, but each moderate exercise session also acts as a valuable boost for your immune system.
+Besides enabling you to maintain your summer training level and burn excess calories, each moderate session also acts as a valuable boost for your immune system.

+Although you’re sweating, you still have cold hands and feet?
 This is a normal biological reaction.
-Because of the minus temperatures, the body goes into alarm modus and tries to keep all the vital organs warm.
-For this purpose, it withdraws heat where it is most dispensable: from the body’s extremities.
+Due to the sub-zero temperatures, the body goes into alarm modus and tries to keep all the vital organs warm.
+For this purpose, it withdraws heat from where it's most dispensable: the body’s extremities.
 Here too, the onion-skin principle applies: the best protection is to wear two pairs of socks or gloves.

 When training in a group, you’ll benefit in several ways: besides the fact that it’s much easier to start running in the cold or in the dark in a group, it will boost your enthusiasm and you’ll achieve your goals more quickly.
 Whether in a running group, with your partner, friends or work colleagues, give it a try.
 And it’s surprising how often an interesting conversation will help you forget your aching legs.

-And if you really can’t bring yourself to exercise outdoors, there are all kinds of ways of keeping active in the warm, whether in the fitness centre, swimming pool, living room or climbing hall.
-There’s really no excuse!
+And if you really can’t bring yourself to exercise outdoors, there are all kinds of ways of doing sport in the warm.
+We have lots of great videos to help you.
+Let's get started.